Skip to main content

 Bot responses may contain action tags (e.g., <action name="wave" />).
 By default, EstuaryCharacter strips these before updating CurrentPartialResponse.
 To access the raw text with action tags, handle the BotResponse event directly -- the Text field contains the original text before stripping.

-To disable automatic stripping, uncheck Strip Actions From Text on the EstuaryCharacter component.
+To disable automatic stripping, uncheck Strip Actions From Text in the EstuaryCharacter Inspector.
+This option is only configurable in the Inspector; there is no public runtime property.

 See Action System for details on handling actions.